Skip navigation

 • Add your voice to change: sign petitions like the Music Climate Declaration, go to rallies, and share them with your fans.

 • Go to peaceful protests and civil disobedience actions when you can.
-And share them with your fans.
+And share with your fans.

-• Contribute your music to a cause by performing at a protest rally or community event or using it as the soundtrack to a documentary or film on a topic you care about.
+• Contribute your music to a cause by performing at a protest rally or community event or using it as the soundtrack to a documentary or film on a topic you

 • We helped force climate change onto the political agenda.
-The 2022 Australian Federal Election was declared “the climate election”, with Australians highlighting the climate as their key concern when voting.
+The 2022 Australian Federal Election was declared “the climate election”, with Australians highlighting the climate crises as their key concern when voting.

 6. Be a role model of caring for Country